yup8j/DIP_Project1/README.md

 ## Solution
 - Use median blur for salt and pepper noise
 - Use Gaussian blur for Gaussian noise
-- Remove the pore by finding and removing contours with threshold of size 5*5
+- Remove the pore by finding and removing outlier with threshold of size 5*5
 - Some morphological transformations

 ## Requirements